We Are Helping People To Perform At Their Highest Level Using Cutting-Edge Neuroscience!

 A chronically dysregulated and imbalanced nervous system can lead to anxiety, depression, PTSD, panic attacks, addictions, or even chronic illnesses such as auto-immune disorders, thyroid problems, cardiac and gastrointestinal diseases, and even, cancer.
 TIPP, TIPP KIDS, and the NOWW program are designed to help reset the mind and restore the body to optimal states of health, performance, and wellness.

-Dr. Don Wood developed the Inspired Performance Institute after spending years researching how trauma affects our minds and our lives.
-Dr. Wood began to understand that events and experiences throughout our lifetime continue to play a role in how we experience life in the present.
-He also realized that there was a better way of treating the issue.
-“Teaching people to live with, manage and cope with the daily stress doesn’t fix the problem.
-The solution comes from understanding it’s source and providing a long-term permanent solution”.
+After spending years researching how trauma affects our minds and our lives, Dr. Wood found that events and experiences throughout our lifetime continue to play a role in how we experience life in the present.